sepsis-omics/tutorials/docs/dna/snps/snippy.md

 - The file will now end in .fa (which is fasta format, and Snippy can use).

 ## How it works
-- Reads are mapped to the reference genome using BWA
+- Reads are mapped to the reference genome using BWA: this makes a BAM file
-- this makes a BAM file, sent to Freebayes
+- BAM file and the ref genome sequence sent to Freebayes
 - Freebayes finds differences between the reads and the reference, and calls the variants.

 ## Run Snippy